-establish an effective and independent audit and risk committee, and ensure that the committee is independent and performs the following functions on behalf of the board:

-- Nominates the external auditor to the board for appointment, in accordance with the Companies Act and the procedures set out in the Audit and Risk Committee charter. - Approves the terms of engagement and remuneration for the external audit engagement. - Determine the policies and processes necessary to ensure the integrity, scope, and effectiveness of internal controls and risk management. - Appoint assurance services and functions where necessary to enable an effective control environment, and that these support the integrity for internal decision-making and the company's external reports. - The audit and risk committee should develop a combined assurance model for approval by the board which incorporates and optimises the various assurance services and functions and assess the output of the combined assurance model with objectivity and professional scepticism. - Ensure a formal risk assessment is undertaken annually. - Be responsible for governance of risk, and assist the board establishing, reviewing and monitoring the enterprise risk management process and the significant risks facing the group. - Ensure that the company has an effective risk-based internal audit and sets direction for the internal audit arrangements needed to provide objective and relevant assurance that contributes to the effectiveness of governance, risk management, and control processes. - The audit and risk committee should develop an internal audit charter for approval by the board that defines the role and associated responsibility, and authority of internal audit. - Ensure that arrangements for internal audit provide for the necessary skills and resources to address the complexity and volume of the risk faced by the company, and that internal audit is supplemented as required by specialist services. - Ensure that the head of internal audit position, be it in house or an outsourced function, is set up to function independently from management, and that the position carries out the necessary authority.
-The board will approve this appointment, including the employment contract and remuneration.
+- 29. Establish an effective and independent audit committee which will perform, amongst others, the following functions on behalf of the board: - a) Nominates the external auditor to the board for appointment, in accordance with the Companies Act and the procedures set out in the audit committee charter. - b) Approves the terms of engagement and remuneration for the external audit engagement. - c) Appoint assurance services and functions where necessary to enable an effective control environment, and that these support the integrity for internal decision-making and the company's external reports. - d) Develop a combined assurance model for approval by the board which incorporates and optimises the various assurance services and functions and assess the output of the combined assurance model with objectivity and professional scepticism. - e) Oversee management of financial and other risks that affect the integrity of external reports issued by the organisation. - f) The audit committee should develop an internal audit charter for approval by the board that defines the role and associated responsibility, and authority of internal audit. - g) Ensure that arrangements for internal audit provide for the necessary skills and resources to address the complexity and volume of the risk faced by the company, and that internal audit is supplemented as required by specialist services. - h) Ensure that the head of internal audit position, be it in house or an outsourced function, is set up to function independently from management, and that the position carries out the necessary authority.
+The board will approve this appointment, including the employment contract and remuneration. - 30.
+Establish an Operations and Technology Committee, within which MetAir's operational risks will be governed and managed, along with the following broad responsibilities: - a) Determine the policies and processes necessary to ensure the integrity, scope, and effectiveness of internal controls, information technology and risk management. - b) Ensure a formal risk assessment is undertaken annually. - c) Be responsible for governance of risk and information technology, and assist the board establishing, reviewing and monitoring the enterprise risk management process and the significant risks facing the group. - d) Ensure that the company has an effective risk-based internal audit and sets direction for the internal audit arrangements needed to provide objective and relevant